learn-academy-2022-alpha/week-3-assessment-keelanpattersoncaesar/interview-questions.md

   Your answer: The constructor() is required in React

   Researched answer: After looking it up, the only required lifecycle method required is the render() method.
+Render is responsible for describing the view to be rendered to the browser window.
 Constructor(), according to the React website, does NOT need to be implemented in all cases.
 An example of this case would be if you don't bind any methods in your app.

 4. What is JSX?
 What is one notable difference between HTML and JSX?

-  Your answer: JSX = JS + HTML specifically designed for React.
+  Your answer: JSX = JS + HTML (JavaScript XML) specifically designed for React.
 I believe the difference is that JSX allows developers to write in both languages at the same time.

   Researched answer: One notable difference between HTML and JSX is that JSX demands the usage of fragments `<> </>` in order to compile.
-Also, all tags are self-closing tags in JSX; you can just write something like <br /> instead of <br></br>.
+Also, all React components can use self-closing tags in JSX; you can just write something like <br /> instead of <br></br>.
 Lastly, all attributes are written in camelCase for JSX.